 The firm utilizes different model portfolios.
 Based on your answers to an investment-strategy questionnaire, the firm will recommend one of its model portfolios for you.
 We describe these models as well as sub-models below:

-Core Asset Manager Program - consists of several model portfolios that may invest in various pooled investment vehicles such as mutual funds, ETFs, real estate investment trusts (REIT), hedge funds and master limited partnerships.
+- Core Asset Manager Program: consists of several model portfolios that may invest in various pooled investment vehicles such as mutual funds, ETFs, real estate investment trusts (REITs), hedge funds and master limited partnerships.
 Brinker can manage this program on a discretionary or non-discretionary basis.
 The latter means investors have more say in deciding which securities the firm may buy and sell.
 The discretionary program, which is managed by one or two portfolio managers, has the following subsets:

 - Core Guided Portfolios: various Brinker-managed asset allocation models for both taxable and nontaxable accounts that utilize separate account managers, mutual funds and ETFs to implement different risk tolerance-based portfolios